scholtes/farkle/README.md

 python policy_naive.py
 ```

-to see the output from a game using a basic policy, and (**TODO:**) some statistics about how this policy performs.
+to see the output from a game using a basic policy, and some statistics about how this policy performs.